DataHubz/cse-registry/CONTRIBUTING.md

 ## Questions

-For questions about contributing, open an issue in the repository.
+For questions about contributing, open an issue on [GitHub](https://github.com/DataHubz/cse-registry/issues).

 ## License